 Susheela then became the General Counsel at adidas America, serving as the member of the senior executive team responsible for the legal affairs and human resources functions of what was then a $1 billion company.
 Among her responsibilities was creating the adidas brand’s first set of labor standards to be applied to contracted factories overseas.

 As important as that work was and still is, the pull to have a more direct impact on the lives of people in her community was stronger.
 That’s why Susheela left her legal career nearly 20 years ago, working in nonprofit leadership positions with community organizations.
 Among other things, she has served on the boards of Planned Parenthood of the Columbia-Willamette, Portland Schools Foundation, All Hands Raised, Literary Arts, Metropolitan Family Service, and the Regional Arts & Culture Council.
 She has also been a grant evaluator for the Oregon Community Foundation, managed the Nike Community Impact Fund of the Oregon Community Foundation, and served as a Court Appointed Special Advocate (CASA) for children in foster care.

-Susheela lives in Northeast Portland.
-Her children are now 26 and 23-years old, and graduates of Grant High School.
-Outside of her advocacy work, Susheela enjoys spending time hiking in the Columbia Gorge, reading, gardening, and traveling back to India to visit her parents.
+Susheela lives in the Sabin neighborhood of Northeast Portland.
+She has two children who graduated from Grant High School.
+Susheela enjoys spending time hiking in the Columbia Gorge, reading, gardening, and playing tennis; and regularly travels back to India to visit her parents.